glarizza/puppetdb_compile_master_external_postgres_vagrant_stack/README.md

     everything is completely setup
 * `vagrant provision pe-mom`
-  * This step runs through all the provisioners, but specifically we're looking for the provisioner that configures the necessary Console node groups that are necessary for the external postgres node and the compilation master (it never ran because it's ordered AFTER the PE installation provisioner, and that provisioner failed during the first run)
+  * This step runs through all the provisioners, but specifically we're looking for the provisioner that configures the Console node groups that are necessary for the external postgres node and the compilation master (it never ran because it's ordered AFTER the PE installation provisioner, and that provisioner failed during the first run)